In addition to the day-to-day services provided by Driffield Town Council, here is a sample of some of the innovative projects we have delivered.

 Middle St. North Mural

-A mural has been designed and installed on Middle Street North featuring some familiar town centre business owners or workers.
+A mural was designed and installed on Middle Street North in summer 2021 featuring some familiar town centre business owners or workers.
 It brightens up the area whilst construction work continues on the site of the old Post Office buildings.
 Developed by the Driffield Town Centre Steering Group the panels represent 3 shopping areas in the town, in addition to adding a splash of colour they promote the range of different independent business available on the high street.

-Developed by in partnership with our Town Centre Steering Group (comprising many independent high street businesses) and supported by ERYC Local Growth Fund, Umbrella Plaza brings a splash of colour to Market Place and creates a great atmosphere for people to meet and socialise.
+Developed by in partnership with our Town Centre Steering Group (comprising many independent high street businesses) and supported by ERYC Local Growth Fund, for the summer of 2021, Umbrella Plaza brought a splash of colour to Market Place and created a great atmosphere for people to meet and socialise.

 Wold Rangers Way

-Driffield Town Council supported the development of this new circular 43-mile trail which starts and finishes in Market Place.
+Driffield Town Council supported this new circular 43-mile trail which starts and finishes in Market Place.
 In addition to the main route, there are several shorter walks or ‘Trods’ ranging from 3-miles to 22-miles.
-The Wold Rangers Way is now a registered charity who work to promote walking in the Driffield and across the Wolds.
+Launched in 2021, the Wold Rangers Way is an independent registered charity who work to promote walking in the Driffield and across the Wolds.

 DiscoverDriffield Loyalty Card